LCSB-BioCore/basic-git-practice/index.md

+# R3.school - Basic git course

-# How to get started?
+## How to get started?

+Follow carefully the instructions given during the course.

+**Goal**: add your personal page to this site!

-Here is a list of course attendees:
+## List of course attendees

 {% for attendee in site.attendees %}
   <h2>